tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Authentication

-While CRQCs could decrypt previous TLS sessions, client/server authentication based on certificates cannot be retroactively broken.
-However, given the multi-year lead-time required to establish, certify, and embed new root CAs, it would be difficult to react in a timely manner if CRQCs come online sooner than anticipated.
-So while PQ migration of X.509 certificates has more time than key exchanges, we should not delay this work for too long.
+Although CRQCs could potentially decrypt previous TLS sessions, client/server authentication based on certificates cannot be retroactively compromised.
+However, due to the multi-year process involved in establishing, certifying, and embedding new root CAs, responding quickly to the emergence of CRQCs, should they arrive earlier than expected, would be challenging.
+While the migration to post-quantum X.509 certificates has more time compared to key exchanges, delaying this work for too long should be avoided.

 The Quantum-Ready authentication property can be utilized in scenarios where an on-path attacker possesses network devices equipped with CRQCs, capable of breaking traditional authentication protocols.
 If an attacker uses CRQC to determine the private key of a server certificate before the certificate expiry, the attacker can create a fake server, and then every user will think that their connection is legitimate.
 The server impersonation leads to various security threats, including impersonation, data disclosure, and the interception of user data and communications.

 The Quantum-Ready authentication property ensures authentication through either a pure Post-Quantum or a PQ/T hybrid Certificate.

-   *  A Post-Quantum X.509 Certificate using Module-Lattice Digital Signature Algorithm (ML-DSA) is defined in {{?I-D.ietf-lamps-dilithium-certificates}} and using SLH-DSA is defined in {{?I-D.ietf-lamps-cms-sphincs-plus}}.
+   *  A Post-Quantum X.509 Certificate using the Module-Lattice Digital Signature Algorithm (ML-DSA) is defined in

-   *  The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS and PQUIP WGs, and consensus may evolve over time regarding its adoption.

-      *  Hybrid Signature: The hybrid signature refers to the output of a hybrid signature scheme's signature generation process.
-For instance, NIST defines a dual signature as "two or more signatures on a common message".
-The objective of this approach is to establish a signature format that necessitates the verification of both contained signatures.
-This concept is discussed in the document titled "Composite Signatures For Use In Internet PKI" {{?I-D.ietf-lamps-pq-composite-sigs}}.

-      *  The non-composite hybrid authentication discussed in {{?I-D.ietf-lamps-cert-binding-for-multi-auth}}
-         enables peers to employ the same certificates in hybrid authentication as in authentication done with only traditional or post-quantum algorithms.

-      *  In {{?I-D.okubo-certdiscovery}}, the Primary Certificate uses a widely adopted cryptographic algorithm while the Secondary Certificate uses the algorithm that is new and not widely adopted.
-In TLS, peers can request that both traditional and PQ certificate be used for authentication.
-For instance, traditional certificates can be exchanged during the TLS handshake and PQ certificates can be exchanged after the session has been established using the mechanism defined in {{!RFC9261}}.

-      *  {{?I-D.bonnell-lamps-chameleon-certs}} allows a relying party to extract information sufficient to construct the paired certificate and perform certification path validation using the constructed certificate.
+   {{?I-D.ietf-lamps-dilithium-certificates}}, and one using SLH-DSA is defined in {{?I-D.ietf-lamps-x509-slhdsa}}. {{?I-D.tls-westerbaan-mldsa}} discusses how ML-DSA is used for authentication in TLS 1.3, while {{?I-D.reddy-tls-slhdsa}} explains how
+   SLH-DSA is used for authentication in TLS 1.3.

+   *  A composite X.509 certificate is defined in {{?I-D.ietf-lamps-pq-composite-sigs}}.
+It defines Composite ML-DSA that is applicable to any application that would otherwise use ML-DSA, but wants the protection against breaks or catastrophic bugs in ML-DSA. {{!I-D.reddy-tls-composite-mldsa}} specifies how the post-quantum signature scheme ML-DSA, in combination with traditional algorithms RSA-PKCS#1v1.5,RSA-PSS, ECDSA, Ed25519, and Ed448 can be used for authentication in TLS 1.3.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.
-For example, applications that have extremely short key lifetimes -- for example less than an hour -- may decide that it is an acceptable risk to leave those on Traditional algorithms for the foreseeable future under the assumption that quantum key factoring attacks take longer to run than the key lifetimes.
-It may be advantageous to explore heterogeneous PKI architectures where the long-lived CAs are using Post-Quantum algorithms but the server and client certificates are not.
-In summary, if the signature is not post-quantum secure, further evaluation is needed to determine whether the attempt to achieve post-quantum security using short-lived keys is effective or not.
+Deployments that lack flexibility in enabling or disabling algorithms benefit from hybrid signatures combining a PQC algorithm with a traditional one.
+This approach avoids risks associated with fallback strategies, where delays in transitioning to PQC leave systems vulnerable to attacks.
+Hybrid signatures offer immediate protection against zero-day vulnerabilities and ensure resilience during the adoption of PQC, reducing exposure to unforeseen threats.

 # Informing Users of PQC Security Compatibility Issues